Florian-Lup/dox/README.md

   - mocked image uploading that can be hooked up to your backend

 You can either start a fresh project from this editor or copy over the editor or parts you need to your own projects.
-Make sure to check out the [Common Tongue documentation](https://commontongue.dev) for more information on how to use Common Tongue.
+Make sure to check out the [Dox AI documentation](https://commontongue.dev) for more information on how to use Dox AI.

 > [!Important] Do note that these templates are free to access only for evaluation purposes.
-If you wish to use Common
+If you wish to use Dox AI's
-> Tongue's paid features, you will need to comply with the
+> paid features, you will need to comply with the [Dox AI Pro License](https://commontongue.dev/pro-license).
+To
-> [Common Tongue Pro License](https://commontongue.dev/pro-license).
-To summarize, you can use the Common Tongue Pro
-> extensions for free in development or for personal reasons, but you will need to purchase a license to use them in
+> summarize, you can use the Dox AI Pro extensions for free in development or for personal reasons, but you will need to
-> production or commercially.
+> purchase a license to use them in production or commercially.
 All code in this repository is licensed under the
-> [Common Tongue Pro License](https://commontongue.dev/pro-license) and may not be be distributed or used in production
+> [Dox AI Pro License](https://commontongue.dev/pro-license) and may not be distributed or used in production without a
-> without a valid license.
+> valid license.

 ## Folder structure